mtanabe-sj/Maximilians-Hex-Tab/README.md

 #### Communication with the host

-Central to `HexTab` is class _PropsheetExtImpl_.
+Central to `Hex Tab` is class _PropsheetExtImpl_.
 It creates and manages a custom Win32 property page that is bound to a system property sheet managed by Windows Shell.
 Thus, `HexTab` appears as a tabbed page in a File Properties dialog run by Windows Explorer.
 The class implements _IShellPropSheetExt_ which enables communication with the host app (which is usually explorer.exe). _PropsheetExtImpl_ hosts a child window of _BinhexDumpWnd_ to manage view generation and interaction with an end user. _BinhexDumpWnd_ subclasses _BinhexMetaView_ by adding to it a capability for Win32 event handling and user interaction. _BinhexMetaView_ manages a layered meta view that renders meta objects on top of a hex view generated by base class _BinhexView_.
 A meta object is a colored region of data bytes with a text annotation called tag, or it is a free-flowing graphical shape a user can add to a part of the hex view.
 All meta objects added to a user file are serialized to arrays of fixed-length structures, and saved in a so-called meta file.
 A registry setting relates the meta file to the user file.
 Next time the user file is opened in File Properties, tha Tab locates the meta file through the registry, de-serializes the meta objects, and re-generates meta view.
 Class _persistMetafile_ is responsible for the serialization and de-serialization operations.
 The meta object structures are defined as follows:

 ```C++
 struct DUMPREGIONINFO { LARGE_INTEGER DataOffset; ULONG DataLength; ...; UINT AnnotCtrlId; };